Withdrawal & Recovery

 Decreased Appetite and Weight Loss

 Food sounds unappealing.
 Nothing tastes right.
 You might go an entire day and realize you have barely eaten.
 Some people lose several pounds in the first two weeks.
+For strategies to manage this, see appetite loss during weed withdrawal.

 Why it happens.
 THC is famous for stimulating appetite (the "munchies" effect) by activating CB1 receptors in the hypothalamus that regulate hunger signals.
 With chronic use, your brain partially outsources appetite signaling to THC.
 When it is gone, your natural hunger signals need time to come back online.